Sound church search

 - What is your response to CRT?
 Cultural Marxism?
 Do you teach that racism is still a part of life in the US?

 - How is church discipline handled?
 Has there ever been a time that you’ve had to use it?
-How did it go?
+What was the result?